devjabber/ArrowDeveloperTest2/Readme.md

 - Created an Account Service class to handle account related operations.
 - Created an account repository to handle account related database operations.
 This uses Entity Framework with an in-memory database configured in the console application.
 - Created a test project to unit test the service classes and validators.
 Used Moq and MSTest for testing.
-- Created a basic console UI.
+- Created a basic console UI using Spectre for some colour.

 ## Assumptions